yeyoguapo1/license-list-XML/DOCS/faq.md

 A licensing choice can be represented by a license expression using the `OR` operator.
-For example, a file that is disjunctively licensed under either the GPL-2.0-only or MIT would be represented using the following disjunctive expression: `GPL-2.0-only OR MIT`.
+For example, a file that is disjunctively licensed under either the GPL-2.0-only or MIT would be represented using the following disjunctive expression:

-# How does one represent a file or package that is licensed under two or more licenses?
+ How does one represent a file or package that is licensed under two or more licenses?

 Conjunctive licensing can be represented via a license expression using the 'AND' operator.
 For example, a file or package that is subject to the Apache-2.0,